priyankarauthan/ProjectModule2022/README.md

+## 🔹 Steps to Implement Secure File Transfer & Processing with Business Logic

+### Step 1: Generate the Key Pair on Your Spring Boot Server
+Use ssh-keygen to generate a public-private key pair.

+Store the private key securely on your Spring Boot server.

+Share the public key with the vendor for authentication.

+### Step 2: Vendor Configures Public Key on Their FTP Server
+Vendor adds the public key to the ~/.ssh/authorized_keys file.

+Configures role-based authentication to control file access.

+### Step 3: Configure SFTP Authentication in Spring Boot
+Use JSch (Java Secure Channel) or Spring Integration SFTP to connect.

+Reference the private key for authentication instead of a password.

+### Step 4: Implement Polling Mechanism to Check for Files
+Use Spring Scheduler (@Scheduled) or a Cron Job to poll for new files between 3-4 AM.

+If a new file is detected, send a Kafka event to trigger further processing.

+### Step 5: Validate and Pre-Process the File
+Perform initial checks:

+File format validation (CSV, JSON, XML).

+Schema validation (column names, required fields).

+File integrity checks (checksum, size validation).

+Use Apache Commons CSV or Apache Tika for format validation.

+If the file fails validation, send an error event to Kafka for alerting.

+### Step 6: Apply Business Rules & Data Transformations
+Process each record based on complex business rules:

+Transform data formats (e.g., date conversion, currency formatting).

+Apply lookup rules (e.g., enrich data with reference tables).

+Validate transactional limits (e.g., max invoice amount).

+Send a Kafka event after applying business rules to notify downstream services.

+### Step 7: Process Large Files Using Spring Batch
+Use Spring Batch for efficient chunk-based processing.

+Implement retry, skip, and restart policies to handle errors.

+### Step 8: Store Processed Data in a Database or Kafka
+Insert cleaned and transformed data into a database (PostgreSQL, MySQL, Elasticsearch).

+Alternatively, send processed data to a Kafka topic for further streaming analytics.

+### Step 9: Archive or Move Processed Files
+Move successfully processed files to an archive directory to prevent duplicate processing.

+Use S3, HDFS, or NFS for long-term storage.

+### Step 10: Implement Monitoring & Alerts
+Use Splunk, ELK, or Prometheus to track job execution.

+Send alerts via Kafka, email, or Slack if processing fails or takes too long.

 ### 🔹 How It Works in Your Vendor File Processing System

 1️⃣ Generate the Key Pair on Your Spring Boot Server